University of Huddersfield International Study Centre

-The International Foundation Year in Computing, Engineering & Science prepares international students for progression to degrees in fields such as Computing, Engineering, Forensic Science, Music Technology and Pharmaceutical Science.
+The International Foundation Year in Computing, Engineering and Science will prepare you for a degrees in fields such as computing, engineering, forensic science, music technology and pharmaceutical science.

 Personal, Learning and Critical Thinking Skills are essential skills for work and learning, and will prepare you to confidently enter university and later working life.
 The six groups of skills are: